 Transfer to the airport with your guide (time to be confirmed the day before) for your flight to Thailand’s northern capital, Chiang Mai.

-Upon arrival in Chiang Mai, you will be met by your Exo Travel guide, who will assist with your transfer to the hotel.
+Upon arrival in Chiang Mai, you will be met by your guide, who will assist with your transfer to the hotel.

 After checking in, travel approximately 30 minutes by vehicle to a long-tail boat dock north of Chiang Mai city.
 Board a long-tail boat and enjoy a 30-minute cruise along the rural Mae Ping River.
-Along the riverbanks, you’ll see a mix of traditional wooden houses and modern residences.
+Along the riverbanks, you will see a mix of traditional wooden houses and modern residences.

 Disembark at a boat landing and walk for about 10 minutes to Waroros Market, a lively fresh food market where you can experience the Northern Thai way of life.